tabsdata/tutorials/t01_csv_pub_sub/README.md

 ### 2.1 Creating a collection

 In order to register our first publisher, we must create a collection.
-By default there are no collections within Tabsdata unless you create one.
+By default there are no collections within a Tabsdata server until you create one.
 You can see this by running the following command:

 ```
 td collection list